AlexanderMattheis/cross-dating/ReadMe.md

 In the `libraries`-folder extracted is [MICA 2.02](https://github.com/BackofenLab/MICA/releases).
 But the script `mica-functions.R` was extended.
 So it is not possible to replace it without breaking the code.

-For visualizations and **unit-testing**, the following libraries are necessary:
+For visualizations and unit-testing, the following libraries are necessary:

 | Library     					                               | Version   | Description
 |:-------------------------------------------------------------|:----------|:-----------------------------------------------|